Learn How to Rebuild Relationships i...

 Dr. Scot Thomas received his medical degree from the University of California, San Diego School of Medicine.
 During his medical studies, Dr. Thomas saw firsthand the multitude of lives impacted by struggles with substance abuse and addiction, motivating him to seek a clinical psychiatry preceptorship at the San Diego VA Hospital’s Inpatient Alcohol and Drug Treatment Program.

-Addiction doesn’t just affect the user.
-Chronic drug and alcohol abuse can damage relationships, and lead to severe emotional pain and unhealthy coping skills, such as enabling.
+Addiction doesn’t just affect the person using substances.
+Chronic drug and alcohol use can strain relationships, cause deep emotional pain, and lead loved ones to develop unhealthy coping strategies, like enabling.

 How Addiction Affects Relationships

-The effects of addiction do not only impact the person consuming drugs or alcohol.
-Addiction can take a heavy toll on the people around them, too, including spouses, family, and friends.
-Further, the effects of alcohol and drug addiction can persist through generations.
+Addiction impacts more than the person who misuses drugs or alcohol.
+It can take a heavy toll on the people around them, including spouses, family members, and friends.

 • Lying.